Yili0616/graph-analytics-comparison/README.md

 # Graph Analytic Libraries Comparison

-This is code repo for testing 3 different graph vizualization tools: iGraph(R),NetworkX(python) and SNAP(C++)
+This is code repo for testing 3 different graph analytic libraries: iGraph(R),NetworkX(python) and SNAP(C++)

 Following functions are tested: